Riyomi/form_database/README.md

-# Login & Signup
+# Login & Sign up

-A simple Flutter app where users can signup, login and then change their username.
+A simple Flutter app where users can sign up, login and then change their username.